 Skip to main content Skip to footer

-AHPs behind the scenes: Exploring the role of a speech and language therapist
+AHPs behind the scenes: exploring the role of a speech and language therapist

 Speech and language therapists provide treatment and care for people of all ages who have communication, eating, drinking, or swallowing problems.
 Find out what it's like to be a speech and language therapist in the NHS.